 A2.5.2.3.5.2 The Director shall also inform Sector Members participating in the work of the relevant SG under the provisions of Article 19 of the Convention that Member States are being asked to respond to a consultation on a proposed new or revised Question.
 This information should be accompanied by the complete final texts for information only.

-A2.5.2.3.5.3 If 70 per cent or more of the replies from Member States indicate approval, the proposal shall be accepted.
+A2.5.2.3.5.3 If 70 per cent or more of the replies from Member States indicate approval (or if there are no replies), the proposal shall be accepted.
 If the proposal is not accepted, it shall be referred back to the SG.

 Any comments received along with responses to the consultation shall be collected by the Director and submitted to the SG for consideration.